 While 5G standards are still very much evolving, the goals for higher data rates, lower-latency network accesses, and more energy-efficient implementations are clear.
 And with higher data rates comes the need for wider bandwidth spectrums.
 Today, available bandwidth in the spectrum up through 6 GHz isn’t sufficient to satisfy these requirements.
 This, in turn, has helped move the target operating frequency bands up into the millimeter-wave range for the next generation of wireless communication systems.

 The small wavelengths at these higher frequency bands enable implementations with many more antenna elements per system within very small form factors.
 However, it also increases the signal-path and propagation challenges associated with operating at these frequencies.
-For example, the path loss for a 60-GHz waveform is approximately 10.5 dB/km, while a 700-MHz waveform experiences path loss on the order of 0.01 dB/km.
+For example, the attenuation due to gas absorption for a 60-GHz waveform is more than 10 dB/km, while a 700-MHz waveform experiences an attenuation on the order of 0.01 dB/km.

 These losses can be offset with intelligent array design and the use of spatial signal-processing techniques, including beamforming.
 This type of processing is enabled by large arrays and can be used directly to provide higher link-level gains to overcome path loss and undesirable interference sources.